lakshya1998mishra/Microservices/README.md

 # Microservices
-Contains All the major Microservices
+Contains All The major Microservices developed by spring boot framework and tested by postman API